types of jobs at a hotel

 Time management, leadership, and customer service are the most important skills to have while fulfilling these job duties.
 Your ability to apply your critical thinking skills to solving novel problems will also come in handy, day in and day out.

-3. Guest Relations Manager
+3. Guest relations manager

 As a guest relations manager, you will act as the main source of support for all the guests at the hotel.
 Your efforts will support the front desk staff in exceeding expectations at every turn.
 You may speak with the patrons after check-in, verifying their experience was up to par and gathering feedback for future improvements.